Oral GLP-1 for Weight Loss in 2026: Wegovy Pill vs Foundayo (Orforglipron) vs VK2735

 How GLP-1s Work as Weight Loss Medications

 GLP-1s (glucagon-like peptide-1 receptor agonists) reduce appetite, slow gastric emptying, and enhance satiety signalling.
 As weight loss medications, GLP-1s help patients lose weight by acting on GLP-1 receptor pathways in the brain and gut.
 The GLP-1 receptor is the primary pharmacological target for both injectable and oral obesity drugs.
-Newer compounds like retatrutide add GIP receptor agonism and glucagon receptor engagement to produce greater weight loss than GLP-1-only obesity medications.
+Newer compounds like the retatrutide approval-status tracker add GIP receptor agonism and glucagon receptor engagement to produce greater weight loss than GLP-1-only obesity medications.

 Clinical Trials & Trial Data for Oral Obesity Drugs